TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 27/Matthew 27.57.md

 ---

-And when even was come, there came a rich man from Arimathaea, named Joseph, who also himself was Jesus' disciple:
+When evening had come, a rich man from Arimathaea, named Joseph, who himself was also Jesus' disciple came.